-- Clock Uncertainty Cstr: It is the uncertainty value for the worst path in CDC, else the clock uncertainty field is left empty. - Num of Paths: Number of paths in CDC.
-For user ignored paths, the value is 0. - · Clock Pair Status:
+- Clock Uncertainty Cstr: It is the uncertainty value for the worst path in CDC; else, the clock uncertainty field is left empty. - Num of Paths: Number of paths in CDC.
+For User Ignored paths, the value is 0. - Clock Pair Status: The status can be Timed Safe, Timed Unsafe or User Ignored.

-Value Description

-Timed Safe

-Timed Unsafe

-User Ignored

-In the CDC Report dialog box, you can select which clocks to view or hide.
+In the CDC Report dialog box, you can select the clocks to view or hide.
 Clicking the Clock Selection button at the top left of the dialog box lists all clocks that can be viewed or hidden.
 By default, all clocks are checked and visible.
-To hide a clock, uncheck its check box.
+To hide a clock, clear its check box.